wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/power-bi/design-data-model-power-bi/includes/8-lab.md

 	-   **SalesTerritoryGroup** to **Group**

-1. In the status bar, verify that the query has four columns and 10 rows.
+1. In the status bar, verify that the query has 4 columns and 10 rows.

 	> [!div class="mx-imgBorder"]